Master’s Admissions

 Tuition and funding

-The MS programs are unfunded with the exception of the MS with an emphasis in Math Education.
+The MS programs on the Twin Cities campus are typically unfunded.
 We recommend that applicants interested in a funded program apply to the MS program at University of Minnesota Duluth.

 GRE scores

-We neither require nor use the Graduate Record Examination (GRE) score as part of the admissions process.
+We do not utilize the Graduate Record Examination (GRE) score as part of the admissions process.
+Submitted GRE Scores, general or subject, will not be reviewed.

 How to apply